Wren6991/NorForkConditionally/processor/readme.markdown

 The ROM and RAM chip are connected to the data bus and the address bus - 15 bits of the address bus go to the ROM (32KiB) and 14 bits to the RAM (16KiB).
 ROM, RAM and IO devices are memory mapped in a single 16-bit address space.

+ROM contains the bootstrap program and code for all the library/system calls used by user programs.
+RAM stores data, and one user program at a time.

-The top 2 bits of the address bus go to demultiplexers, which are activated by the general OE/WE signals, and select devices with a resolution of 16KiB (four segments).
+The top 2 bits of the address bus go to 1->4 demultiplexers, which are activated by the general OE/WE signals, and select devices with a resolution of 16KiB (four segments).

 The ROM is not writable (at least not by software!) so its #WE pin is held high by a 100k pullup (see the document on programming).
 WE for segments 2 and 3 (`8000`->`bfff`, `c000`->`ffff`) are routed to RAM and the IO board, respectively.